Finding Your Way Programme for Schools

 The Lesson Plans

-With this in mind, a series of lesson plans has been written to sit alongside the books for teachers to use in their classrooms starting in nursery and running straight through to year six, enabling a whole school approach.
-In this way emotions can be taught in an inclusive, fun, creative and safe way to all year groups, building their learning year on year as the child’s brain develops.
+A series of lesson plans have been written by experienced primary teacher and owner of Head First Education, Nick Russell.
+The lesson plans sit alongside each of the Finding Your Way picture books for teachers to use in their classrooms enabling a consistent whole school approach to delivering emotional health and wellbeing.
+In this way emotions can be taught in an inclusive, fun, creative and safe way to all year groups starting in nursery and running through to year 6, building on the child's learning year on year as their brain develops and their emotional intelligence increases.

 - To support teaching aims across the national curriculum programme of study for EYFS, KS1 and KS2, underpinned by opportunities to improve reading and literacy skills along the way!

-- 252 lesson plans written by experienced primary teacher, Nick Russell
+- 210 detailed lesson plans written by experienced primary teacher, Nick Russell

-- Age appropriate emotional education for each year group
+- Age and development appropriate emotional education for each year group

 - Specifically tailored to meet national curriculum objectives

-- Designed to run over the six half terms for 6 weeks
+- Designed to run across the whole school throughout the year to fit neatly within the six half terms

-- Tested, safe and easy to delivery for any teacher
+- Tested, fun, safe and easy to deliver for any teacher

-- Includes a full set of the 6 Finding Your Way Books for each year group
+- Includes 42 books, a full set of the six Finding Your Way emotional education picture books for each year group

-The plans can be purchased separately for each year group, 36 in total, and are available from Nursery through to KS2.Contact Us
+The plans can also be purchased separately for each year group from EYFS through to KS2.Contact Us

 All children, in every walk of life, will struggle with their feelings from time to time.
-Modern family life is complex and it could be argued that children have to deal with more emotional pressures than ever before.
-Ignoring or suppressing feelings can result in children becoming fearful.
+Modern family life is complex and it could be argued that children have to deal with more stress and emotional pressures than ever before.
+Ignoring or suppressing feelings can result in children becoming angry (aggressive) and or fearful (anxious/depressed).
 Yet parents, carers and teachers sometimes struggle to know how to effectively deal with the emotions that children display.

-The Finding Your Way school programme has been written specifically to help children understand their feelings and behaviour, and what they can do to become more resilient.
-Following 10 years of working in schools, Kay's inspiration for the series came directly from the creative therapy techniques she uses in her sessions, and are based on her first hand experiences.
-The books are written from the child's perspective and encourage us all to take a more creative and playful approach to working with children, especially when dealing with life's more serious problems in order to reduce fear and anxiety.
+The Finding Your Way school programme has been written specifically to help children understand their feelings and behaviour, and what they can do to become more emotionally resilient.
+Following years of working in schools, my inspiration for this series came directly from the creative therapy techniques I use in my sessions, and are based on my first hand experiences of working with children.
+The books are written from the child's perspective and encourage us all to take a more creative and playful approach, especially when dealing with life's more serious problems in order to help reduce their anger, fear and sadness.

-'It seems crazy to me to wait until a child is in crisis before offering them help.
-There is always a reason children display emotions and challenging behaviour and we can all help.
-Educating children about their emotions is key, once children are able to understand why we have emotions, what they are for and how to manage them, they will feel less anxious and alone in their experiences.
-As a society, we are losing our ability to talk to children and recognize when they need emotional help and support.
-It's time for us to change'
+'It seems crazy to me to wait until a child is in crisis and in need of my services before offering them help, hence why we've taken my work into the classroom.
+There is always a reason children display emotions and challenging behaviour and we can all help them communicate how they are feeling more effectively.
+Educating children about their emotions is key, once children are able to understand what emotions are and why we have them they can start to manage them better, because they will feel less fearful and alone in their experiences.
+As a society, we are losing our ability to talk to children and recognise when they need emotional help and support.
+It's time for us to change and help them find their way.'

 Kay Brophy, Psychologist and Family Practitioner, member of the British Psychological Society (BPS) and The Association for Family Therapy (AFT)Learn More